 Zhan serves on the editorial boards of a number of journals including Nursing Report, Journal of Gerontological Nursing, and Journal of Aging and Geriatric Medicine.
 In 2001, she was inducted as a fellow of the American Academy of Nursing.
 Zhan is an honorary professor at 10 universities in China, and has been board treasurer of the American Association of Colleges of Nursing.

 In 2020, Zhan was named as one of the “Visionaries in Geriatric Nursing: A Legacy for the Future” in the Journal of Geriatric Nursing, and in 2012 as one of the top 100 nursing professors in the United States by BSNtoMSN.org.
 Zhan is the recipient of numerous honors and awards including the National League for Nursing Outstanding Leadership Award in Nursing and Education in 2010.

 Liz Yzquierdo, MPH, Ed.D., works collaboratively across the school to lead and coordinate several units that support, provide and promote student access, retention, degree completion, and career development.
 She works with a dynamic team that includes Student Affairs, Recruitment, Outreach & Admissions, and Financial Services.

 Associate Dean of Research & Innovation

-Dong Song An, MD, PhD, was appointed to Associate Dean of Research & Innovation in September 2023.
+Dong Sung An, MD, PhD, was appointed to Associate Dean of Research & Innovation in September 2023.
 His vision for this role is to support faculty members scholarly work with trust by ensuring best practices in the oversight and management of funded research projects and by leading new initiatives to enhance the research and career development of our faculty, postdoctoral fellows, and students.